 If you are already receiving Rhode Island unemployment benefits, you will automatically receive an unemployment extension from the federal government, and you are allowed to file claims until the program expires.
 However, you must continue to meet the qualifications for unemployment set by your home state.

-The Extended Benefits Program in Rhode Island
+Learn About the Extended Benefits Program in Rhode Island

 Another Rhode Island unemployment compensation extension undertaking was called the Extended Benefits (EB) program.
 This program provided unemployment claimants with up to 20 additional weeks of benefits, and like the EUC program, states could only qualify if they reached a certain unemployment rate.
 Presently, the unemployment rate in Rhode Island is too low for anyone to receive these extended benefits.
 Unlike EUC benefits, Extended Benefits cannot be received indefinitely.

-Unemployment Extension Alternatives in Rhode Island
+Learn About Unemployment Extension Alternatives in Rhode Island

 If you are asking yourself “How can I extend unemployment in Rhode Island?” the information above may seem discouraging.
 Since there is no way to procure an unemployment compensation extension, many unemployed workers panic when their benefit year comes to an end.
 This is an understandable reaction, but the tips below may be able to help you weather the economic storm that comes at the end of the benefit year: